 Why This Works

 Body scans work because they shift your attention from rumination to present moment sensation.
 Even thirty seconds of true sensory awareness measurably lowers cortisol and increases vagal tone.
 The trick is consistency.
 A thirty second practice you do six times daily is more useful than a thirty minute practice you do once a week.
+The cumulative dose matters more than the individual session length, especially for nervous system regulation.

 The elevator works as a trigger because it is an automatic, recurring, predictable pause.
 You are already standing there.
 You are already waiting.
 You do not need extra motivation or a calendar reminder.
 The doors close and the practice starts.
+The environmental cue does the work that willpower would otherwise have to do.

 How to Do It